-The world-class, Arm End links style public golf course will provide ongoing funding for our environmental regeneration and protection programs.
+The world-class, Arm End public golf course will provide ongoing funding for our environmental regeneration and protection programs.
 The golf course will also provide employment opportunities for the local and wider Tasmanian communities.

 Golf tourism to Tasmania is increasing with visitors from around the state, the nation and the world bringing economic growth.
 With a world-class facility on its doorstep, benefits will flow to the local Peninsula community and on to Hobart and the surrounding regions.